jhnwu3/BioNetGMMFit/README.md

     data/Y

 after moving or removing any previous Yt/Y0 files.
+Keep in mind, that the number of species of proteins you wish to simulate will correspond to the number of columns in each input X/Y file.

 ### *Rate Constant Inputs*
 If you decide to simulate the rate constants and therefore simulate Y_t instead of manually inputting Yt files, make sure to define your set of rate constants in the "true_rates.csv" file.
 For instance, by default